nullptrT/liblogcpp/README.md

 #### Currently supported features

 * Creating loggers and simply writing to them via `operator<<`.
 * A global default logger (stdlog), which manages a console log and a file log.
-Both can be en- and disabled.
+Both can be enabled and disabled.
 * Logging by severity.
 There is a fully functional default severity_logger, but you also can use your own severities.
 * Using formatters from <iomanip>
 * Specifying a streambuffer to log to (like ofstream->rdbuf() or similar; defaults to std::cout.rdbuf).